sudheerj/vuejs-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 15.  ### What are the caveats of object changes detection?
-     Vue cannot detect changes for the object in property addition or deletion., Lets take an example of user data changes,
+     Vue cannot detect changes for the object in property addition or deletion.

+     Lets take an example of user data changes,
      ```javascript
      var vm = new Vue({
        data: {